-In 2016, Vereniging Aegon entered into a three year term and revolving facilities agreement with a consortium of banks.
-In April 2018 this agreement was extended with one year.
+In 2016, Vereniging Aegon entered into a three-year term and revolving facilities agreement with a consortium of banks.
+In 2018, this agreement was extended to 2021.
 Under this agreement, Aegon's common shares in the possession of Vereniging Aegon are pledged to the consortium of banks.
 If Vereniging Aegon were to default under the facilities agreement in force at that time, the lenders may dispose of Aegon's common shares held by them as collateral in order to satisfy amounts outstanding.